-The Virginia Individual Development Accounts (VIDA) program is for individuals saving for a down payment on a home, business equipment and inventory or post-secondary education tuition payments.
-Eligible participants receive training, support and $2 in match funds for every $1 the participant saves, up to $4,000 in match.
+The Virginia Individual Development Accounts (VIDA) program is for individuals saving for a down payment on a home or starting (or expanding) a business.
+Eligible participants receive training, support and eight dollars in match funds for every one dollar the participant saves, up to $4,000 in match.
+Interested individuals should contact a VIDA service provider by calling 1-888-VIDA-WIN.
+Intermediaries determine eligibility and work with enrolled savers to prepare them to achieve their goal of homeownership or business start-up or expansion.
+Enrollment into the program will depend on eligibility and availability of funding.

-VIDA has often been used in conjunction with other DHCD programs including Building Entrepreneurial Economies (BEE) to help start a business and Neighborhood Stabilization Program (NSP) to help individuals and families achieve their dream of homeownership.
+VIDA has often been used in conjunction with other DHCD programs including the Down Payment Assistance (DPA) program and the Neighborhood Stabilization Program (NSP) to help individuals and families achieve their dream of homeownership.
+VIDA also receives funding from the Virginia Housing Development Authority (VHDA), which offers home buyer lending programs.

 Eligible saver applicants must: